Moult/weightrace/README.md

 WeightRace is currently alpha software and so is incomplete.
 It is usable for testing purposes but the following features are missing:

- * Track with Google Analytics
  * Homepage latest losers not yet working
  * Newsfeed commentary not yet working on competition view page
  * Emails look ugly and don't show enough information
  * No edit functions exposed for editing racers and editing competitions
  * No delete functions exposed for deleting racers and deleting competitions and deleting updates
- * No health tips shown on the email